The Todo Noise Application

 , you should see the current default values of the state logged in the terminal:

-Attaching the globals
+Attaching the global

-state to player
+state to the player clients

-clients to the shared state.
-For now we will only display its current values on the screen and will keep the actual audio code for later.
+Let's now attach all our player clients to the global shared state.
+For now, we will only display its current values on the screen and will keep the actual audio code for later.

-To attach to the globals
+To attach to the global

 state, write the following snippet in the src/clients/player/index.js